 Becca attended the University of Texas at Austin for a bachelor’s degree in journalism and the University of Kansas, Lawrence, for a master’s degree in American Studies.
 She has a certificate in international communications from Southern Methodist University.

-Stephanie Childs is Vice President, Global Government Relations, Kimberly-Clark Corporation, a global leader in personal care products.
+Stephanie Childs is Executive Vice President, Corporate Relations, at Diageo North America, a premium drinks company, where she supports a committed, seasoned group of communications, government relations, and social impact professionals dedicated to making the world a better place.
+Before that, she served as Vice President, Global Government Relations, Kimberly-Clark Corporation, a global leader in personal care products.
 Kimberly-Clark (NYSE: KMB) and its trusted brands, including Huggies, Kleenex, Scott, Kotex, Cottonelle, Poise, Depend, Pull-Ups and GoodNites, are an indispensable part of life for people in more than 175 countries.
 In her role, she has been recognized for her dedication to leading with purpose, integrating social impact programming into public policy initiatives.
 In 2020, Stephanie was awarded the Tom Mielke award for caring leadership and in 2019, she received the General Counsel’s award for transformative leadership.

 Stephanie has extensive experience as a government relations executive in the public and private sectors, including as Vice President, Federal Government Relations for PepsiCo and Vice President of Global Government Affairs for the multinational IT services company, Cognizant Technology Solutions.
 She also led the government relations organization of the United States Postal Service, the largest postal service in the world, and served as Senior Advisor to the Under Secretary for International Trade at the United States Department of Commerce.
 Stephanie earned a Juris Doctor from the University of Pennsylvania School of Law and a bachelor’s degree in history from the University of Virginia.
 She is a Washington, DC native.